ImageMagick/Usage-Markdown/distorts/index.md

 This distortion specifically designed to take an image and generate an animation based on the movements and rotation of that object.

-For example here I create a stylized space ship, which I then animate in a very rough way.
+For example, here I create a stylized space ship, which I then animate in a very rough way.
 The ship sits on its base at `20,75` (for the initial 'hunker-down' scaling) while the normal 'handle' for movement and rotations is the ships center which is located at `20,60` in the original image.
 These points represent control points by which the object can then be animated in simple terms.